 One of the consequences of the radically transformed OTT streaming marketplace is the increase in piracy and the illegal re-distribution of video content.
 Digital downloads, and now streaming, have made it easier for content pirates to obtain and distribute illegal copies.

 Digital TV Research predicts that piracy of online TV and movie content across 138 countries will nearly double from 2016 to 2022, reaching as high as $51.6 billion in lost revenue for content owners—crushing the dreams of success for many emerging streaming services.
 Video Piracy: Ecosystem, Risks, and Impact estimates that if just 10% of pay-TV subscribers discontinued pay-TV services in favor of video delivered by pirates, the 2023 loss to those operators could approach $6 billion.

 Movie studios are shrinking their release windows over the last several years, getting their latest blockbuster online before pirates can gain traction with their illegal copies and decrease studio ROI.
 Now, secondary release windows are down to weeks or less, with studios focusing on protecting their investment inside and outside the theater.

 If piracy continues to be an option for many around the world, the revenue growth of OTT will plateau, stifling innovation and creativity, and reducing the motivation and financial justification for digital rights holders to continue producing top-notch, compelling content.

 To learn more about the transforming OTT subscription VOD marketplace and the opportunities and challenges facing media companies, read Buy Versus Build Options for Enabling Content Protection in the New OTT Video Market.

 About Ali Hodjat

-Ali Hodjat is a Director of Product Marketing for Media Solutions at Intertrust Technologies.
-He has extensive experience in leading product management and product marketing activities in the fields of pay-TV security, multimedia, watermarking and anti-piracy solutions.
+Ali Hodjat is a Director of Product Marketing at Intertrust Technologies.
+He has extensive experience in leading product management and product marketing activities in the fields of content protection and pay-TV security, anti-piracy, and IoT security solutions.